How AI Improves Website Personalization With Automated Insights and Actioning

 3 Minute Read

-Midway through 2022, while optimism for the year is not at the same level as January, improving customer experience (CX) and personalization remain high priorities for companies seeking new ways to reach their growth targets.
+Just as in 2022, improving customer experience (CX) and personalization remain high priorities for companies seeking new ways to reach their growth targets in 2023.
 CX is proving to be the new battleground for brands and retailers, and the level and effectiveness of personalization has a key role to play in customer retention and growth.
 71% of customers expect personalized interactions and companies succeeding in the marketplace with personalization are achieving 40% more growth than industry competitors.

 With analysts consistently talking about the growth potential of CX and the importance of website personalization, it’s not a stretch to wonder why more companies aren’t jumping at the opportunity.
 Especially as more new technologies offering CX and personalization solutions enter the marketplace.

 The challenge for many businesses is not the concept of personalization, as most agree it’s essential to meeting consumer expectations and gaining or maintaining ground in an increasingly competitive marketplace.
 Many marketers even acknowledge why personalization is important as consumers report frustration at being targeted with irrelevant marketing messages.
 But being able to consistently deliver the right experiences to unique visitors every time across all digital channels can seem like an overwhelming task.
 Especially when you’re talking about millions of unique visitors to a website on a daily basis.

 The unease around adopting Machine Learning (ML) and Artificial intelligence (AI) as technologies is waning.
 Companies are seeing successful applications and use cases of true AI proving themselves in the marketplace.
 These range from recommendation engines to more advanced digital experience optimization solutions.